A Systematic Study of In-the-Wild Model Merging for Large Language Models: Do Methods Based on Task Arithmetic Enable Constructive Interference?

 \mypara{Model Stock} Model Stock \citep{jang2025modelstockneedjust} moves the merged weights toward the geometric center of a set of fine-tuned checkpoints: given pre-trained weights \(W_0\) and fine-tuned checkpoints \(\{W_i\}_{i=1}^{N}\), Model Stock selects the point that is geometrically closest to the unknown center, i.e.\ the true geometric midpoint of the shell that the checkpoints would define in weight space by a layerwise interpolation between \(W_0\) and the average of the fine-tuned variants (\(W_{\text{avg}}\)).
 Mathematically, the method computes the merged model as

 where \(N\) denotes the number of fine-tuned variants, \(t\) denotes the interpolation factor, \(\theta\) denotes the mean inter-model angle (measured layerwise) among the fine-tuned variants.
 When the checkpoints are tightly aligned (small \(\theta\)), \(t\) is larger and the merge relies more on \(W_{\text{avg}}\); when they are more diverse (large \(\theta\)), \(t\) decreases and the merge leans toward \(W_0\).
+We acknowledge that Model Stock, in its original formulation, is intended to merge multiple checkpoints from the \textit{same} training trajectory.
+However, formally, there is no constraint against applying Model Stock to checkpoints fine-tuned on different datasets.
+Thus, we include it in our comparison for a more complete comparison, and as an explicit \enquote{stress-test} for Model Stock.